MuhammadMuaaz9/gemini-video-evaluator/Readme.md

 - Modify rubrics and prompts in [`prompts.py`] to fit your evaluation needs.

 **Note:** This project requires access to the Google Gemini API.
-Make sure your API key has the necessary
+Make sure your API key has the necessary permissions.

+👨‍💻 Author Muhammad Muaaz